 Depending on the sleeper cab, you can find some with compartments to put your entertainment gadgets in, such as a gaming system, computer, or laptop.
 They even come equipped with a cable management system for this.
 Also, some sleepers have a sofa so that both the passenger and driver can have a place to relax.

 When it comes to conserving food, sleeper cabs don’t have appliances.
-Still, preserving food can be easy by using an ice chest, coolers, and a portable refrigerator.
-This Skadi brand portable fridge (view on Amazon) is perfect for trucks and designed just for traveling purposes.
+Still, preserving food can be easy by using an ice chest, coolers, and a portable refrigerator (view on Amazon).

 A source of power can make a significant impact on your life on the road.
 It can make a substantial difference in the small space that a sleeper cab has.
 Electricity is useful for operating your cooking equipment, personal hygiene appliances, and even truck support tools.
 Very common sources of electricity for sleepers include inverters, auxiliary powered units (APU), or solar-powered energy stations.